 In the UK, ScottishPower collaborates with Cancer Research UK to raise funds for the cure of any form of cancer.
 This collaboration has raised £20 million through a wide range of initiatives and events including the sponsorship of A race for life and Stand Up To Cancer, the Help Beat Cancer rates and contributions from many employees and suppliers.

 Also within this agreement, Iberdrola has launched Together against Cancer, a pioneering charity initiative in Spain in which the electricity company invites customers to make a monthly contribution to the AECC through their electricity or gas bills.
 Iberdrola promises to match its customers' chosen contribution, which may be 25 cents, 50 cents or €1 a month.
-This campaign is aimed at clients of Iberdrola Spain with are in the free market, around 7.3 million euros.
+This campaign is aimed at clients of Iberdrola Spain with are in the free market, around 7.5 million.

-After the first year, the company has gotten roughly 78,000 customers to join the initiative.
+In its first year in operation, the company managed to get around 78,000 customers to join the initiative.